 Milburn Stone Net Worth and Earnings Overview

-At the time of his death on June 12, 1980, Milburn Stone net worth was approximately $600,000.
-Adjusted for inflation, that equals roughly $2 million in 2026 dollars, a respectable sum for a supporting actor of his era.
+At the time of his passing on June 12, 1980, Milburn Stone’s net worth was estimated at $600,000.
+When adjusted for inflation, this fortune equates to approximately $2 million in 2026 dollars, representing a highly comfortable asset base for a character actor of his era.

 Read Also: Dean Graziosi Net Worth 2026, Age, Wife & Complete Biography & More